 One or more aluminum, glass, or ceramic disk that is coated in a magnetic media and is located within a hard drive to permanently store all your computer's data.
-When the computer is turned on, these platters will begin to rotate at so many rotations per minute (RPM).
-This rate varies depending upon the model of hard drive you have; an example of how fast a hard drive may spin is 7200 RPM.
+When the computer is turned on, these platters will begin to rotate at so many RPM (rotations per minute).
+This rate varies depending on the model of hard drive you have; an example of how fast a hard drive may spin is 7200 RPM.
 As the disk platters are rotating, the read/write head accesses information on one of the platters.
 To help store and retrieve the data from the platter, data is stored in tracks, sectors, and cylinders on each platter.

 How many platters are in a hard drive?